Uber and Lyft Accidents

 Insurers also try to protect ridesharing companies, so according to them, there are three “periods” when it comes to ridesharing:

-Both Uber and Lyft carry similar $1 million insurance policies, and for both, the coverage levels depend on whether there is a passenger in the car.
-Collision and comprehension coverage are only available only to drivers who already have these coverages on their own policies and the driver’s injuries are only covered if the other driver is at fault.
+Uber and Lyft both carry $1 million insurance policies, but coverage levels adjust depending on the driver’s status.
+Collision and comprehensive insurance applies only to drivers who also carry these coverages on their policies, and drivers must usually seek recovery from their own policies before the company's policy applies.
+A driver’s injuries are covered only if another driver is responsible.

 Below is a summary of Lyft’s typical insurance coverage for a driver: